Why Kotor (Montenegro) impressed us more than Dubrovnik

 We’ve been to a lot of nice places over the last year, but no place has blown us away to the extent Kotor did.
 I came for the geography.
 Doing the hike up to Kotor’s fortress surpassed expectations.
 I think it might be one of the most spectacularly beautiful places I’ve ever seen.
 I had read that the Old Town was pretty but small.
 It ended up being one of the most charming and untouched old towns I’ve seen anywhere in Europe.
 We extended our stay from 3 days to 5 days and have vowed to come back one day for more.

 I’m not going to bore you in this post with things that you have to see in Kotor.
-The only thing (besides that hike up to the fortress) that you have to do is wander around town, sit at one of its squares, and enjoy your surroundings.
+The only thing (besides that hike up to the fortress of St. John) that you have to do is wander around town, sit at one of its squares, and enjoy your surroundings.
 Watch the kids ride their bikes through the streets, look up at the steep cliffs and fort walls that loom over the town.
 Unlike a place like Dubrovnik, Kotor is a real town and with a little imagination you might think yourself 500 years back in time.
-Especially in the evening when the tourists vacate the town for the comfort of their cruise ships (most of the tourists that make it to Kotor do so on cruise ships).
+Especially in the evening when the tourists vacate the town for the comfort of their cruise ships (a lot of the tourists that make it to Kotor do so on cruise ships).

 Except for a few captions, I’ll let the photos do the talking in this post.
 There’s a lot of them.

-The Hike up to the Fortress of St. John (also known as Castle of San Giovanni)
+The Hike up to the Fortress of St. John (also known as Kastel Sveti Ivan)

 Bring good shoes and expect a slightly strenuous 45 minute hike up to the fortress.

 While you’re up there, look down on the opposite side – there’s a huge drop off (maybe 400 feet?), a sheer impenetrable cliff that makes attack from the backside of town impossible.
-Most of the Wall structure was built while Kotor was under Venetian rule in the 17th and 18th century and because of it the town survived numerous attacks, including a 2 month siege by the Ottomans in 1657.
+Most of the Wall structure was built while Kotor was under Venetian rule in the 15th century.

 Kotor’s Old Town